 - Galaxy cluster masses derived from gravitational lensing

 - Galaxy cluster masses derived from X-rays

 - Galaxy cluster masses derived from the Sunyaev-Zeldovich effect

 - Machine learning applications to galaxy cluster mass estimation techniques

 (Subthemes are inclusive of multi-wavelength comparisons).

-Theme 2: galaxy cluster detection & mass estimation in the context of upcoming surveys (e.g., Euclid, eROSITA, LSST, JWST, Simons Observatory, CMB-S4, Athena, Lynx).
+Theme 2: galaxy cluster detection & mass estimation in the context of upcoming surveys (e.g., Euclid, eROSITA, Vera C. Rubin Observatory, JWST, Simons Observatory, CMB-S4, Athena, Lynx).